skytreader/vague-rants/docs/2-host-vars-and-templates.markdown

 hostname configured.
 At this point, you know how to make a cluster that is _exactly_ the same with each other.
 In this section, you will learn how to make node-specific changes.

+## Host Vars

+Host vars are (for now) defined in the playbook in its own section.